-It is never too early to prepare for the most challenging and exciting writing expedition of the year, NaNoWriMo 2019.
-NaNoWriMo stands for “National Novel Writing Month” and it is exactly what it sounds like.
-The goal is to write a novel in one month.
-Nanowrimo will take place in November, just like every other year.
+It is never too early to prepare for the most challenging and exciting writing expedition of the year: NaNoWriMo 2020.
+NaNoWriMo stands for “National Novel Writing Month,” and it is precisely what it sounds like.
+Find out if it's an endeavor worth your time in this complete Nanowrimo review.

-To some this may sound crazy; impossible even!
+To some, this may sound crazy; impossible even!
 The fact is though, since its inception in 1999, hundreds of thousands of people have been doing it each year.
 Copious amounts of writers from all over the world sit down and set out to write 50k words in one month.

 A 50k word count goal is enough to be challenging while also being realistic for most people.

-Get Connected During NaNoWriMo 2019
+Get Connected During NaNoWriMo 2020

 Communities have been created on every avenue of social media.
 There are Instagram and Twitter hashtags, and lots of Facebook groups.
-The main hub of communication is the Nanowrimo forums.
+However, the central hub of communication is the Nanowrimo forums.

 There is a topic for pretty much everything:

-You will discover there is a great sense of belonging throughout these message boards, as everyone traverses the adventure that is Nanowrimo together.
+You will discover there is a noticeable sense of belonging throughout these message boards, as everyone traverses the adventure that is Nanowrimo together.

-Gather Your NaNoWriMo 2019 Supplies
+Gather Your National Novel Writing Month Supplies

 The first step is choosing how you will write.
 Will you type your story on your laptop?
 Or will you stick to the old fashioned methods and write it out by hand?

 The only challenge with handwritten novels during Nanowrimo is having to count the words so you can keep track!
-It is not impossible though and many do it successfully each year.
+It is not impossible, though, and many do it successfully each year.

 Even if you are not handwriting the whole novel, having some pens/pencils and notebooks on hand is a good idea.
 You never know when you will want to jot down some notes or keep some research in front of you as you type.

-If this is the case, you may end up sacrificing some sleep and therefore coffee is going to be essential.
+If this is the case, you may end up sacrificing some sleep, and therefore, coffee is going to be essential.
 Or perhaps some caffeinated tea if you prefer.

-So pick your poison, stock up, and have your favorite mug cleaned and ready to go for November first!
+So pick your poison, stock up, and have your favorite mug cleaned and ready to go for November first.

 Some Noveling Tunes, Anyone?